HachiroSan/clickholder/README.md

   <img src="https://raw.githubusercontent.com/HachiroSan/clickholder/master/assets/icon.png" alt="Click Holder Icon" width="128" height="128">
 </div>

-A sleek utility designed to automate holding left click action in games.
+A simple and sleek utility designed to automate holding left click action in games.
 Originally made for DayZ but can be used in other games.

 ## 🌟 Why Click Holder?

-- **Lightweight**: Small executable size, minimal resource usage
 - **User-Friendly**: Simple interface with system tray integration
 - **Customizable**: Configure your own trigger key and sound preferences
 - **Open Source**: Transparent, community-driven development